Turf & Landscape Diagnostics

 When you submit photos remember to:

 - Lawns: make sure the surroundings are in the picture and light is adequate to show what the lawn looks like in an "overall" picture.
 Also, take close-up pictures of the lawn sample and include how long you have noticed the problem, and what kind of lawn it is (bermuda, zoysia, fescue).

-Photos should be sent to our agent, Tim Daly at email@example.com.
-It is always best to give Tim a call at 678.377.4011 and let him know that the photos are on the way and what the problem is.
+Photos should be sent to email@example.com or call at 678.377.4010 and let us know that the photos are on the way and what the problem is.
 Keep them small so they will download quicker.
 Any questions, give us a call.

 We are here to assist your with your questions and can be reached Monday through Friday, 8:00am to 5:00pm.
 Call 678.377.4010.